Short Essay on Saraswati Puja in English [2023 Updated]

 On the day of ‘Panchami’ from the early morning, students gather in front of the sculpture of Devi Saraswati.
 Some of these are necessary for the puja like Ghee lamps, mango blossoms, inkstands, marigold flowers, barley sheaves, kool or berries, parched rice, small pieces of sugarcane, betel nut, turmeric, unbroken rice grains, a paste of sandalwood, etc.

-Visa Guide: An Essay on My Most Memorable Birthday [With PDF]
+Visa Guide: An Essay on My Favourite Subject History [PDF Available]

 Books, pens, pencils, and inkstands of the students and musical instruments are placed beside the feet of Devi.
 They believe that through this process they can gain or improve their wisdom and secure good marks in the exam.
 During this puja, some children start their new life of learning by a specific process called “Hate khori” (in Bengali).